 Q. What exactly is a Photo Walk?

-Q. Is there a fee to participate this year?
+Q. Is there a fee to participate ?

 Q. Do you have any cities signed up with Photo Walks yet?